 Note, selecting one of these links will take you into the study setup process, with the template content pre-populated, creating a study draft in your UserTesting account.
 You will still have an opportunity to set up your Demographic Filters and Screener Questions.

 Below is a quick overview of the different types of tasks available.
 If you would like more in depth information on the various task types, please see the Tasks Overview knowledgebase article.
-Writing Great Tasks is also a great article to help you strengthen your task writing skills.
+Writing Great Tasks is also a useful article to help you strengthen your task writing skills.

 A blank Task is a free form text field that allows you to fill in any task or question you'd like a participant to answer or complete.
 This provides the most flexibility and the least predetermined parameters of any of the task types.